Guide to the Cox Proportional Hazards Model with gbm3

 Source:vignettes/cox-proportional-hazards-guide.Rmd

-in the survival package.
+survival package.

-Set-up of data and distribution object
+Setting up data and the distribution object

-provided by the survival package.
+by the survival package.

 Creating a boosted model

-create specific GBMTrainParams objects rather than relying
+is necessary to create specific GBMTrainParams objects

-on the defaults.
+rather than relying on the defaults.

 # Set-up training parameters